MailTape/MailTape-v1/_posts/2019-12-08-Fun-Fun-Funeral.md

 track7_color: vibrant
 track7_title: 'Samana - Harvest '
 ---
-<p id="introduction">This morning, the climate is one of grumbling and discontent.
-Voices are being raised in the streets to try to make things happen, to have adecentlife and above all to be respected as suchand according to our professions.
-Fortunately, we have the Fun Fun Funeral selection to soothetensions and put some balm to the heart.
+<p id="introduction">This monring, the climate is one of grumbling and discontent.
+Voices are being raised in the streets to try to make things happen, to have adecent life and above al to respected as suchand according to our professions.
+Fortunately, we have the Fun Fun Funeral selection to soo the tensions and put some balm to the heart.
 <br><br>
 Fun Fun Funeral is madness and joy.
 It's a multitude of mixed emotions and an incredible palette of colours.
-Their first album "Everything Is Ok" released on October 25th is a concentrate of good mood and thesedays it feels good!
+Their firts album "Everything Is Ok" released on Ocotber 25th is a concentred of good mood and these days it feels good !
 </p>

 # Fun Fun Funeral's selection